Malia Obama Wows At Harvey Weinstein Internship In NYC Pitching Movie Scripts

 SLAAAAAAY!
 Malia Obama may be earning her stripes in the entertainment business as an intern, but she’s already choosing and pitching movie scrips to executives at the Harvey Weinstein company.
 Read all about her stellar gig, right here!

 Is there anything Malia Obama CAN’T do?!
-At only 18-years old, she’s juggling school AND an internship at the Harvey Weinstein company in NYC.
+At only 18-years old, she’s juggling school AND an internship at the Harvey Weinstein company in NYC, where she arrived looking cool and casual in mom jeans.
 The Harvard student is seriously killing it as a fresh-faced intern, as she’s already pitching movie scripts to top executives, according to TMZ.
 Mind you this is an ENTRY position!
 The company must be so impressed with her skill set, and they’re even reportedly trusting her to pick out the best movie scripts for publication consideration.

 Sources connected to entertainment empire say the former President’s daughter started on Monday (Jan.
 30), and will continue to work there until the Spring.
 At that point, there’s a high chance she’ll be offered a full-time job!
 As long as it doesn’t interfere with her studies at school, Barack and Michelle Obama will probably encourage Malia to climb the ladder of success at Weinstein.
 The ambitious beauty already has some experience working on set, as it was reported that she collaborated with Lena Dunham on Girls in 2015.
 She was only 17-years old at the time!